cargolx/Assignment_starter_kit/assignment.md

 ## Steps:

 1. Download a working subset of UVH-26.
 Explore and understand the data.
-What challenges do you observe for detection?
+What are your observations for detection?

 2. Fine-tune a detection model on UVH-26 (You can use Google Colab or Kaggle GPU).
 Evaluate and analyze how performance varies across different object sizes.